Darko Karapetrović: Career

 He started playing in Slovenia for Olimpija in the Slovenian PrvaLiga, where he also played for Slavija Vevče, Domžale, Tabor Sežana, Ljubljana, Bela Krajina and Livar.
 He also played in the First League of FR Yugoslavia in the 1998–99 season, for the previous year champions Obilić, and with Radnički Niš in the same season.
 He also played in the Austrian Erste Liga for SV Ried and SC Schwanenstadt, in 2005.

 He has been playing in the Slovenian lower leagues for Krško and Radomlje.

 He was part of the Slovenia national under-21 football team in the 1990s.

 Coaching career

 Karapetrović left his manager position at NK Brežice 1919 in summer 2019 and was then immediately appointed assistant manager of Andrej Razdrh at NK Tabor Sežana.
 However, the duo left by mutual agreement on 4 September 2019.
-The following day, the duo was presented at NK Domžale.
-They was fired in June 2020.
+The following day, they were both hired by NK Domžale.
+The club fired both of them in June 2020.